ztjhz/BetterChatGPT/README.md

 # 🛠️ Usage

-To get started, simply visit our website at <https://bettergpt.chat/>.
+To get started, simply visit our website at <https://gpt.slyinc.ch/>.
 There are 3 ways for you to start using Better ChatGPT.

 1. Enter into the API menu your OpenAI API Key obtained from [OpenAI API Keys](https://platform.openai.com/account/api-keys).
-2. Utilise the api endpoint proxy provided by [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) (if you are in a region with no access to ChatGPT)
-3. Host your own API endpoint by following the instructions provided here: <https://github.com/ayaka14732/ChatGPTAPIFree>.
-Subsequently, enter the API endpoint into the API menu.

 ## Desktop App

-Download the desktop app [here](https://github.com/ztjhz/BetterChatGPT/releases)
+Download the desktop app [here](https://github.com/SlendyMilky/BetterChatGPT-Slyinc/releases)

 | OS      | Download  |
 | ------- | --------- |